Grimwade Bros |

 Location and period of operation:

-Earthenware manufacturer at Winton Pottery, on the border of the towns of Hanley and Stoke, Stoke-on-Trent, England.
+Earthenware manufacturer at the Winton Pottery, just on the Hanley side of the border of the pottery towns of Hanley and Stoke, Stoke-on-Trent, England.
+The works were named after Winton Wood.

 Subsequently: Grimwades Ltd